Urban Gothic (album): Production and composition

 The entirety of Urban Gothic was produced in sessions of Logic Pro.
 The drums were recorded live with Roland drum machines instead of sequencers to give the songs a "loose vibe."
-The lead melodies on the album were performed by sounds programmed with the Moog Concertmate MG-1 and microKORG.
+The lead melodies on the album were performed by sounds programmed with the Realistic Concertmate MG-1 and microKORG.
 Sounds programmed with the Roland XP-10, the Alesis QS-6 and Native Instruments plug-ins can also be heard on the album.
 For making Urban Gothic, he was influenced by the works of Skinny Puppy, Depeche Mode, Wolfgang Riechmann, Tangerine Dream, John Carpenter, Cabaret Voltaire, Claudio Simonetti, and Wendy Carlos, as well as soundtracks for Italian post-apocalypse films and the album The Space Between (1980) by Chris Carter.

 During the creation of the record, Sweatt discovered the works of the author Brian Keene and was amazed by his novel Urban Gothic.
 He said that the book had a "quality to it that can be so brutal but kind of unnervingly poignant at the same time."
 Sweatt then re-recorded and re-edited the tracks that had already been finished for the album and added samples of dialogue from news reports about serial killers for the songs to match the concepts and feel of the book.
-The samples were recorded onto and pitch-shifted with a Roland SP-303 digital sampler.Fact magazine's Kiran Sande wrote that Urban Gothic stands out from most 1970s/1980s horror film soundtrack throwback records in that it "isn’t trying to be basic, it really is basic"; this is mainly due to Sweatt's performance of the synthesizers sounding "wonderfully underbaked," and this makes the listener feel as if he is "delighting himself" with the limited technology and skills he has.
+The samples were recorded onto and pitch-shifted with a Roland SP-303 digital sampler.

+Fact magazine's Kiran Sande wrote that Urban Gothic stands out from most 1970s/1980s horror film soundtrack throwback records in that it "isn’t trying to be basic, it really is basic"; this is mainly due to Sweatt's performance of the synthesizers sounding "wonderfully underbaked," and this makes the listener feel as if he is "delighting himself" with the limited technology and skills he has.
 The record also departs from similar LPs in that it sounds very high quality; in fact, writer Guy Frowny compared it to Bottin's album Horror Disco (2009), where it uses the same atmosphere and hi-fi sounds.